pierre-24/goto-publication/documentation/source/usage.rst

 + The (starting) **page** or **article number** in some journal ;
 + And, yeah, sometimes, the **issue** is required.

-In the following, the only the 3 first information are required:
+In the following, only the 3 first information are required:

 .. code:: console